NEW N Management Strategy for Corn and Wheat

 How do I get Started?
 START READING HERE

-Improved N recommendation strategies are more important today then ever.
+Improved N recommendation strategies are more important today than ever.
 Nitrogen fertilizer has now exceeded $0.50 per pound of actual N in many parts of the USA, largely due to rising oil and natural gas prices.
 In this light, methods that increase nitrogen use efficiencies, and farmer profitability are no longer simply commendable, but required.
 Applying all N preplant for cereals, well known to be the most inefficient method of applying fertilizer N is no longer acceptable, since field tested alternatives are available.

 The N Rich Strip program discussed in the next few pages along with the Sensor Based Nitrogen Rate Calculator can provide farmers with immediate improvement in NUE, and profit.
-Questions, regarding this program can be directed to Bill Raun, John Solie, Marvin Stone, or Hailin Zhang (firstname.lastname@example.org) VOICE 405 744-6418 and FAX 405 744-9575).
+Questions, regarding this program can be directed to Bill Raun, John Solie, or Hailin Zhang (email@example.com) VOICE 405 744-6418 and FAX 405 744-9575).

 Future: N RICH STRIPS or Ramped

 Maximum wheat yields vary greatly from year-to-year, and the amount of N that the environment delivers (essentially for free) changes even more.
-What is this “free environmental N?”
+What is this free environmental N?
 After crops are planted, there is a lot of N that can be used by the plant that does not come from fertilizer.
 In general this free N comes from two sources, N mineralized from soil organic matter and that deposited in the rainfall.
 If conditions from planting to mid-season are warm and wet, the N mineralization (N in organic matter that becomes available) can lead to over 40 lbs N/ac made available to the crop.
 Up to an additional 20 lbs of N in the rainfall can lead to a total of over 60 lbs N/ac without ever applying any fertilizer.
 Alternatively, if conditions from planting to mid-season fertilizer N application are cool and dry, less than 20 lbs of N/ac will be delivered to your wheat crop from the environment (organic N and rainfall).

 Nitrogen Rich Strips can tell you how much N the environment delivers, and when using our web-based Sensor Based Nitrogen Rate Calculator, we can tell you exactly how much additional mid-season fertilizer N should be applied to achieve maximum yields.